 The professional experience (PEX) coordinator is the primary point of contact for initial teacher education providers (ITEPs) regarding PEX placements, as governed by the Professional Experience Agreement (PEA).

-- allocation of and support for supervising teachers during PEX placements
+- allocating and supporting supervising teachers* for placements

 The following step-by-step framework can assist schools in managing requests from ITEPs for PEX placements.